 Obviously we can’t come up with a good reason and that’s why we started Yoreevo.
 Brokers do not provide the value they once did and commission rates have not come down to reflect that.
 We hope we’re at the beginning of a change in the industry as buyers begin to realize how many sheer dollars they are paying for their NYC broker (even that “free” buyside broker).

 If you think the services above are worth $60,000, we’re going to ask you which brokerage you work for.
 If you don’t, we hope you’ll consider Yoreevo when you’re looking to buy.
-We provide all the services above as well as a rebate for two-thirds of the total commission – about $20,000 on the average NYC apartment and $40,000 on the average Manhattan apartment.
+We provide all the services above as well as a rebate for up to two-thirds of the total commission – about $20,000 on the average NYC apartment and $40,000 on the average Manhattan apartment.

 As we build out this blog, we’re going to dive into each piece of a real estate transaction so that you, the buyer, can learn as much industry detail as you like.
 If we can arm buyers with knowledge, we’re confident they’ll choose Yoreevo.
 As always, don’t wait for the next blog post.
 If you’re thinking about buying, please contact us today and we’re happy to answer all your questions.